mburnayev/ExcalSol-IV-challenge/README.md

 Around the time I was able to successfully create new students through the frontend, I remembered that a duplicate CREATE command would probably not work since usernames are unique and this would cause issues, so I made the backend POST/CREATE service check the Student repository for student with a potentially existing username before creating and adding a new student.
 I also figured I shouldn't allow users to create new students using nothingburger credentials, so I added empty string checks to all input fields.

 ### Notes
-Originally created so that entire system runs locally and frontend can be accessed via localhost (Plans to get this implementation) Revised and fully public-facing using cloud services
+Originally created so that entire system runs locally and frontend can be accessed via localhost, revised and made fully public-facing using cloud services

 As mentioned in the Testing Steps, the database schema I used is very simple and not a good representation of best practices when using relational databases; I opted for this solution strictly for demonstrative purposes.
 I initially came up with a more complex schema, as shown below, that made use of relations, but realized it would take longer to create test queries and even longer to implement backend calls that would satisfy the relations, so I opted for what I knew I could implement in the time I had alloted.
 <img width="580" height="397" alt="better_schema" src="https://github.com/user-attachments/assets/fdeacfdb-cbd6-42b4-8f68-9c5904ad063c" />